snowflake107/repo-10/src/pages/index.md

 * [IO/Adobe Look and feel API reference](doxygen_apireference/html/index.html)

     * [Current live API reference](html/index.html)
-    * TBD JavaDoc
+    * TBD JavaDoc (This is trivial)
-    * TBD REST/Swagger
+    * TBD REST/Swagger  (in progress--not trivial)

 ## Ben's notes

 * Ben is now on the XE content team under DLW.
 Under consideration: XE team supporting dev content onboarding to IO.
 * Zero $$ and few people hours to migrate docs to IO: process needs to be simple, fast, free.
-* All of CC and DC products could benefit from efficient publishing pipelines.
+* We're thinking about how to support CC and DC developer content via feature rich yet simple publishing pipelines
 * Creating a product-agnostic Adobe-branded template library is relatively trivial.
 * Python's Sphinx/RST pipeline offers a rich set of out of the box features.
 As easy as .md.
 Does not require contractors.
 Simplifies onboarding.
 100% HTML5/Web support without contractors, including all industry best practice content widgets:
    * Super fast doc level search